GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 **Be mindful with techniques such a tag runs or some fast openings**.
 I love fast-paced games.
 But, I have to admit, I enjoy them more with a supportive cast who understand that speed won’t be my forte.
 I will, of course, chip in; but I get anxious when feeling that I have to be the one driving them.

+**The level of comfort in speaking English has implications for establishing the platform of the scene**.
+Kadi, a fellow improviser - who happens to study the use of English as _lingua franca_ - shared this thought with me.
+"I don't hold the view that those of us who use English as a (daily) second language are therefore broken or faulty and should aspire to some sort of _native_ standard.
+But I do think that at times there should be more focus on having each other's back linguistically speaking too when we're being trained to do improv scenes.
+I see that as part and parcel of learning to do scenes with literally anyone - we all have different strengths as improvisers".

 # The strengths non-native speakers bring to the table.

 I deeply believe that there are many advantages of having a more diverse (in any possible way) cast.